 Hair screening is done as a prelude to further testing (nuclear or mitochondrial DNA analysis).
 The hair root may be assessed to determine whether or not it is suitable for nuclear DNA analysis.
 The external characteristics, such as colour, width, length, and configuration of unknown hairs may be examined in order to select the hairs for further examination.

-Occasionally, unnaturally dyed hairs are examined by microspectrophotometry or thin layer chromatography.
+Occasionally, unnaturally dyed hairs are examined by microspectrophotometry and Raman Spectroscopy.